A Photographer’s Guide to Colour and Lighting Temperature

 Summary

 Here are some of the takeaway ideas from this lesson.
 First, try to isolate the light sources.
 If you can remove one of the light sources causing a colour discrepancy, that’s going to help your colours to be evenly matched.
-Another idea is to try to recompose the frame so that your subjects are a good distance away from both the lights with differing colour temperatures.
-This will allow the light to basically mix and an average colour temperature between the two sources, so that they’re evening out on your subjects.
+Another is to try to recompose the frame so that your subjects are a good distance away from both the lights with differing colour temperatures.
+This will allow the light to basically mix and create an average colour temperature between the two sources, so that they’re evening out on your subjects.

 If none of that works, then try some artificial lighting, like strobes, which can be extremely bright.
-That way, you can try to overpower the light sources, or create a mix of light to even out the exposure and colour.
+That way, you can try to overpower the light sources, or create a mix of light to even out the and colour.
 You may not be able to control all of the background elements in terms of what colour temperature light is hitting them when you’re using strobes, but as long as you can dial in the colour on your subject, that’s the most important thing.

 More Photography Tutorials